 - a.
-Except for the initial Members in accordance with clause 6.2, every application for membership of the Company must: - i. be in the form approved by the Board for that purpose from time to time and signed by the applicant; - ii. include the applicant's name, address, occupation (if applicable) and proposed class of membership, including a statement as to the applicant's eligibility for membership; and - iii. be submitted to the Secretary at the Office or in any other way approved by the Board from time to time. - b.
+Except for the initial Members in accordance with clause 6.2, every application for membership of the Company must: - i. a Representative's appointment has been revoked; and - ii. the Secretary has not received written notice of the revocation prior to a general meeting, any vote given at the relevant meeting in accordance with the terms of instrument appointing the Representative is valid. - b.
 Within a reasonable period of receipt of a membership application, the Board will consider the application and will, in its absolute discretion without having to provide reasons: - i. approve or reject the applicant and (if applicable) determine the class of membership; or - ii. decide to request an applicant to supply any evidence of eligibility that the Board considers reasonably necessary. - c.
 An applicant will be admitted to membership of the Company: - i. as a Full Member, if a majority of the Directors entitled to vote at the meeting vote to admit the applicant as a Full Member; and - ii. as an Associate Member, if a majority of the Directors entitled to vote at the meeting vote to admit the applicant as an Associate Member. - d.
 If the Board rejects a membership application, the Secretary must, as soon as practicable, notify the applicant in writing that the application has been rejected. - e.
 If the Board approves a membership application, the Secretary must, as soon as practicable: - i. notify the applicant in writing of the approval for membership and the class of membership; and - ii. request payment of the applicant's entrance fee (if any), all or part of the Annual Fee (as determined by the Board) and any special fee within 14 days after the date the applicant is notified of acceptance. - f.
 If an amount due under clause 7.1(e)(ii) is not paid by the due date, the Board may cancel the approval of the membership application. - g.
 The Secretary must, within 30 days after a membership application is approved by the Directors, enter the applicant's name in the Register in accordance with clause 8.